 Task No./Name STCW Competence STCW Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 3.3.A Identify false echoes, sea return, racon and SART Note 2 Use of radar and ARPA to maintain safety of navigation Radar navigation Ability to operate and to interpret and analyze information obtained from radar, including detection of misrepresentation of information, false echoes, sea return, etc., racons and SARTs Using an operational radar or radar simulator that meets the standards of 33 CFR 164.38 and other applicable national and international performance standards, the candidate identifies false echoes, sea return, a racon, and SARTs.
 The candidate recognizes and correctly identifies: False echoes; Indirect or false echoes; Side-lobe effects; Multiple echoes; Second-trace echoes; Electronic interference; Spoking; Sea return; Racons; and SARTs.
-3.4 Determine range and bearing Course Note 2 Use of radar and ARPA to maintain safety of navigation Radar navigation Ability to operate and to interpret and analyze information obtained from radar, including the following: range and bearing; course and speed of other ships; time and distance of closest approach of crossing, meeting overtaking ships This KUP is demonstrated if the candidate has successfully completed the Radar Observer of specified in 46 CFR 11.309(a)(4)(ii) within the previous 5 years or holds a valid Radar Obs (Unlimited) endorsement.
+3.4 Determine range and bearing Course Note 2 Use of radar and ARPA to maintain safety of navigation Radar navigation Ability to operate and to interpret and analyze information obtained from radar, including the following: range and bearing; course and speed of other ships; time and distance of closest approach of crossing, meeting overtaking ships R 11.309(a)(4)(ii) wit ate has successfully completed the Radar Observer course hin the previous 5 years or holds a valid Radar Observer